XplicitComputing/messages/README.md

 - `meta.proto` - meta-data and user-graphics for a specific system (compatible with xcm files)

-These definitions are then fed into a protoc compiler to generate bindings for the following languages: C++, Objective-C, C#, PHP, Python, Java, Javascript, Ruby, Dart, and Go.
+These definitions are then fed into a protoc compiler to generate a linkable static library and bindings for the following languages: C++, Objective-C, C#, PHP, Python, Java, Javascript, Ruby, Dart, and Go.

 ### 1. installing dependencies